 Before Doing Anything: Verify the Loan Status

-The tricky part about this loan question is that the status of the loans as Sallie Mae loans or Navient loans doesn’t really tell us much.
+The tricky part about this loan question is that loans with Sallie Mae loans or Navient doesn’t really tell us much.
 A couple years ago, Sallie Mae split off into two companies.
 Some of the loans stayed with Sallie Mae, while others went to Navient.

 What makes things complicated is that both these companies have handled federal student loan servicing, as well as private loans.